kieranjwhite/calendar_mirror/README.md

 copy this file you will need to ensure that the device names (including that of the configuration partition) are correct.

-The reason the configuration partition is mounted read-only at boot-up is because we know that the only application that will attempt to write to it is Calendar Mirror.
+The reason the configuration partition can mounted read-only at boot-up is because we know that the only application that will attempt to write to it is Calendar Mirror.
 Once that application starts after a power up or reboot it will remount that partition in read-only mode, only remounting temporarily as read-write when necessary to update its configuration.
 While this is occurring a warning is be displayed on the device indicating that it should not be powered down.